 Willamette University's relationship with Tokyo International University of America offers an exceptional opportunity for students to learn more about Japanese culture.
 Unique options such as having an international roommate are a distinctive part of Willamette and they foster many lasting global friendships.

-Willamette University requires that all freshmen and sophomores live on campus unless they are married, over 21, or living with parent(s) within a commutable distance of 25 miles or less.
+Willamette University requires that all first and second-year students live on campus unless they are married, over 21, or living with parent(s) within a commutable distance of 25 miles or less.

 Student Engagement & Leadership seeks to offer numerous opportunities for co-curricular involvement that supplement classroom learning.
 The staff is committed to teaching students the value of getting involved outside the classroom, whatever the type or scope of involvement.
 Through the advisement of student leaders and organizations, programs with an educational, cultural, social, or recreational focus are provided for the campus community.
 Students are given the opportunity to oversee and implement these programs whenever possible, as the value of student-initiated and run programs cannot be emphasized enough.

 The office works in cooperation with students, faculty, and staff on development of the following University programs: Opening Days, Family Weekend, celebrated speakers and performers, Campus Life Honors and Awards Program, Women's Programming, and coffeehouses.
 Student organization formation, University recognition, and program advising are also coordinated through the office.